 Kate Mosse at the Women’s Prize for Fiction ceremony

-Years later, the idea for what would become the Joubert Family Chronicles took hold when Kate was visiting Franschhoek, one of the oldest towns in South Africa, for a book festival.
-Here, she discovered the story of hundreds of French Protestant (or ‘Huguenot’) refugees who came to the Cape in the 17th century after fleeing persecution during the French Wars of Religion.
+Years later, the idea for what would become The Joubert Family Chronicles took hold when Mosse visited Franschhoek, one of the oldest towns in South Africa, for a book festival.
+Here, she discovered the story of hundreds of French Protestant (or ‘Huguenot’) refugees who came to the Cape in the 17th century, fleeing persecution during the French Wars of Religion.

-Before long, Kate envisaged four novels; a centuries-spanning saga that would take us from the hilltops of Carcassonne to the streets of Amsterdam to the newly-erected colonial towns of South Africa.
-After publishing The Burning Chambers in 2018, Kate followed up with The City of Tears (2021) and The Ghost Ship (2023).
+Before long, Mosse envisaged four novels, a centuries-spanning saga that would take us from the hilltops of Carcassonne to the streets of Amsterdam to the newly-erected colonial towns of South Africa.
+After publishing The Burning Chambers in 2018, Mosse followed up with The City of Tears (2021) and The Ghost Ship (2023).
 The epic tale comes to a close this October with the release of The Map of Bones.

 “It feels very emotional publishing The Map of Bones because it’s been 12 years of dreaming, researching, planning, writing, and editing,” Kate says.
 “It’s only happened to me once before where I’ve been a bit weepy writing the final pages, but that’s what happened [with this book].
 I felt like I was saying goodbye to people I’ve spent 12 years with, so I can’t wait for people to read it.”